ARM-software/SDS-Framework/documentation/theory.md

 The size of the data stream buffer depends on several factors such as:

-- the communication interface used as the technology may impose certain buffer sizes to maximize the transfer rate.
+- the communication interface technology that may impose specific buffer size requirements to maximize data transfer rates.
-- the size of the data stream as it is recommended that the buffer is at least three the size of a single data stream.
 - the frequency of the algorithm execution.
 Fast execution speeds may require a larger buffer.

 A a guideline, the buffer size should be 2 times the **block size** + 2KB.
 As a minimum 0x1000 (4 KB) is recommended.